Hey, are you a fan of Muro Tsuyoshi?!

-Based on the web manga created by Yuuji Nishimura, the story is a space adventure that follows the life of the main character, Kotetsu-kun.
+Space Academy is based on the web manga created by Yuuji Nishimura; the story is a space adventure that follows the life of the main character, Kotetsu-kun.

 It’s a good show to watch with your kids and to introduce them to the extraordinary world of Anime.

 Also, since the Japanese that is spoken in the anime is easy to understand, it’s worth watching if you want to level up your listening skills.